 If you are lucky you may even catch some street performers around the Parque area.
 I was lucky enough to see a capoeira group.

 Next head to Plaza de Trinidad.
 This is a lovely square outside of the walled city where you can eat some more street food, or find a nice restaurant if you are still hungry from your ceviche!
-It’s a great place to drink a beer or just sit in the plaza and people watch.
-They often have street performers or salsa dancing until late in the evening.
+It’s a great place to drink a beer or just sit in the plaza and people-watch.
+They have street performers every night until late in the evening and you can get 2 for 20mil COP cocktails in the square and nearby streets.
+The dance troups were one of my highlights of Cartagena, so I would definitely recommend heading into the Plaza in the evening to see it come alive.
 It is the perfect place to finish your day in Cartagena.

 Traveling around Cartagena